moxious/neo4j-serverless-functions/README.md

 # Neo4j Cloud Functions

 Useful google cloud functions for working with neo4j.
+Turn any neo4j database into a data sink that can be useful for callback hooks!

-## Requirements
+## Pre-Requisites

-You must have a GCP project, the `gcloud` CLI installed, and have enabled Google Cloud Functions API in that project in order to use this repo.
+- Have a Google Cloud project
+- Have `gcloud` CLI installed
+- Enable the Cloud Functions API on that project.

 ## Local Testing

 ```
 ./node_modules/.bin/functions start
 ./node_modules/.bin/functions deploy node --trigger-http
+./node_modules/.bin/functions deploy edge --trigger-http
 ```

 Inspect local logs with